 The customer service and product set-up portion of a hearing aid purchase is integral to finding the right type and model.
 A face-to-face purchase experience is best, and Miracle-Ear has walk-in stores in all 50 states.
 At each location, trained and certified representatives are available to provide a free hearing test and fitting evaluation.
 The company’s products are customizable, and they can be matched onsite to each wearer’s needs and preferences.
 Miracle-Ear products come with a three-year warranty and a 30-day trial period.
 The company’s models can get pricey, but financing is offered at many of the walk-in stores.

 Hearing aid models made by Phonak can be found online or in authorized retail locations.
-The company requires purchasers to be tested and fitted by local professionals who often work with the seller on a partnership basis.
+Like many popular brands like Oticon and ReSound, the company requires purchasers to be tested and fitted by local professionals who often work with the seller on a partnership basis.
 Questions can be directed to the company through an online form or a toll-free number.
 The type of customer service and purchase experience can vary according to the choice of retailer.

 The technology that goes into some of the top hearing aids has come a long way.
 Both Miracle-Ear and Phonak offer a wide range of features to accommodate all types of lifestyles and hearing needs.
 Each company offers the most up-to-date technologies and features, but Phonak appears to be in the lead with cutting-edge concepts such as an invisible hearing device that can be worn 24/7.

 Both companies offer products that provide a state of the art array of device interconnectivity and user-preference features, such as TV streaming, smartphone interaction and speech isolation in noisy environments.

 Some other features shared by each company include:

 - Solutions for severe to profound hearing loss

 - Background noise reduction